 In principle, an estoppel cannot arise in proceedings involving non-parties.
 However, in certain circumstances, it may be possible to defeat a challenge to a prior decision by a party to that decision on grounds of abuse of process.
-Even if the doctrines of estoppel and abuse of process do not apply, the prior findings of another court based on similar facts are likely to be persuasive.

-3.5 Can defendants claim that the fault/defect was due to the actions of a third party and seek a contribution or indemnity towards any damages payable to the claimant, either in the same proceedings or in subsequent proceedings?
+Even if 3.5 Can defendants claim that the fault/defect was due to the actions of a third party and seek a contribution or indemnity towards any damages payable to the claimant, either in the same proceedings or in subsequent proceedings?
 If it is possible to bring subsequent proceedings, is there a time limit on commencing such proceedings?

-Yes.
 Claims for contribution or indemnity can be made against a third party where the third party is liable to the claimant for the same damage as the defendant.
 Such claims can be brought either in the same proceedings (by means of a "Part 20" claim) or in subsequent proceedings.
 In the case of subsequent proceedings, the claim must be brought within two years from the date of judgment in or settlement of the claimant's claim.